 - If you switch the network type of the DRDS instance during data synchronization, you must submit a ticket to update the network connection settings of the data synchronization task.

 SQL operations that can be synchronized

 INSERT, UPDATE, and DELETE

 Before you begin

-Create a database and tables in the destination DRDS instance based on the schemas of the objects in the source DRDS instance.
-This is because DTS does not support initial schema synchronization between DRDS instances.
+DTS does not support schema synchronization between DRDS instances.
+Therefore, you must create a database and tables in the destination DRDS instance based on the schemas of the objects in the source DRDS instance.
 For more information, see Create a DRDS database and Create a DRDS table.

 - Log on to the DTS console.

 - In the left-side navigation pane, click Data Synchronization.